ahmadsyed/docker-laravel/README.md

 Migrations and seeder are written and should be running from start.sh file

 UI is written in welcome.blade.php and all routes are in routes/web.php

+Video list is rest API and its route can be found in routes/api.php